-The 2020 model year brings along with it two new exciting three-row midsize crossover SUVs out of Korea: the Kia Telluride and Hyundai Palisade.
+The 2020 model year brings along with it two new, exciting three-row midsize crossover SUVs out of Korea: the Kia Telluride and Hyundai Palisade.
 While these models are quite a bit alike, at the end of the day they’re different enough to stand out from one another.
-Despite their similarities, the Telluride appears to have somewhat of an advantage as the dominant newcomer.
+Despite their similarities, the Telluride appears to have an advantage as the dominant newcomer.
 To learn more about how the Telluride and its superior attributes, read on.

 Engine and Exterior Styling